jgoergen/Azure202Prep/ImplementCloudIntegrationSolutions/ConfigureAnAppOrServiceWithMicrosoftGraph.md

     * Private claims: These are the custom claims created to share information between parties that agree on using them and are neither registered or public claims.

 * The third part is the Signature.
 To create the signature part you have to take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.
 The signature is used to verify the message wasn't changed along the way, and, in the case of tokens signed with a private key, it can also verify that the sender of the JWT is who it says it is.

+### Base64

+* Regarding the equal characters often seen in Base64 strings:
+  * The 65th character ("=" sign) is used only as a complement in the final process of encoding a message.

+    You will not have a '=' sign if your string has a multiple of 3 characters number, because Base64 encoding takes each three bytes (8bits) and represents them as four printable characters in the ASCII standard.

+    (a) If you want to encode ABCDEFG <=> [ABC] [DEF] [G

+    Base64 will deal(producing 4 characters) with the first block and the second (as they are complete) but for the third it will add a double == in the output in order to complete the 4 needed characters.Thus, the result will be QUJD REVG Rw== (without space)

+    (b) If you want to encode ABCDEFGH <=> [ABC] [DEF] [GH

+    Similarly, it will add just a single = in the end of the output to get 4 characters the result will be QUJD REVG R0g= (without space)